WBBSE Chapter 5 Europe In The Twentieth Century Short Answer Questions

 In the First World War, the two rival contending parties were:

-[1] On one side was the Triple Entente of twenty-three countries including France, England and Russia.
+- On one side was the Triple Entente of twenty-three countries including France, England, and Russia.
 Later on Italy (which was a member of the Triple Alliance), Romania, Japan, China, and Portugal joined the Triple Entente.
-They were known as Allied Powers.
+They were known as the Allied Powers.

-[2] On the other side were the members of Triple Alliance-Germany, Austria, Turkey, Bulgaria etc. They were called ‘Axis Powers’ or ‘Central Powers’.
+- On the other side were the members of Triple Germany, Austria, Turkey, Bulgaria, etc. They were called ‘Axis Powers’ or ‘Central Powers’.

-Answer: France had vital colonial interests in Morocco in north Africa-a region rich in mineral resources and dominated by the Muslims.
+Answer: France had vital colonial interests in Morocco in North African region rich in mineral resources and dominated by the Muslims.
 Kaiser William II of Germany protested against the supremacy of France in Morocco and appeared in the port of Tangier in 1905.
-He provoked the Sultan of Morocco against the French and declared that he would support Moroccon independence from France.
+He provoked the Sultan of Morocco against the French and declared that he would support Moroccan independence from France.
 This led to a war situation between France and Germany.
 This is known as the Moroccan Crisis (1905).

 Answer: In 1911 in Morocco in North Africa some Europeans lost their lives during a tribal movement.
 Under this circumstance, France occupied a part of Morocco.
 Germany protested against this and the German gunboat ‘Panther’ was sent to the port of Agadir in Morocco with the ulterior motive of establishing a German claim in Morocco.
 England in support of France sent warships to Agadir.
 This led to a war situation which is known in history as the Agadir crisis.